danielmiessler/fabric/patterns/rate_value/system.md

 4 - Notable
 5 - Remarkable

-- In order for a given piece of content to register as a valid Value Instance, it must satisfy both of the following criteria:

-1. Hit the "Notable" level of value on the scale of value above.
-So it must score a 4/5 in value quality.
+- In order for a given piece of content to register as a valid Value Instance, it must reach or exceed the  "Notable" level of value on the scale of value above.
+So it must score a 4/5 or a 5/5 in value quality.

 2. It must ALSO relate to one or more of the following topics: